MicrosoftDocs/dataexplorer-docs/data-explorer/use-event-grid-connection.md

 ### Ingest renamed blobs

-In ADLSv2, it is possible to rename directories.
-However, it's important to note that renaming a directory does not trigger blob renamed events or initiate the ingestion of blobs contained within the directory.
+In ADLSv2, it's possible to rename directories.
+However, it's important to note that renaming a directory doesn't trigger blob renamed events or initiate the ingestion of blobs contained within the directory.
 If you want to ensure the ingestion of blobs after renaming a directory, you should directly rename the individual blobs within the directory.

 The following code sample shows how to rename a blob in an ADLSv2 storage account.